 What's the story?

 THE ITALIAN JOB begins with the theft of $35 million in gold bars.
 Then, a second theft occurs as one member of the team double-crosses the others and, thinking he has killed them all, takes the gold for himself.
 Now, the rest of the team tries to get the gold back.
 The team is led by Charlie (Mark Wahlberg) and includes genius tech whiz Lyle (Seth Green), genius demolition whiz Left Ear (Mos Def), genius getaway driver Handsome Rob (Jason Statham), and genius safecracker Stella (Charlize Theron), who is also the daughter of Charlie's great mentor and genius safecracker John (Donald Sutherland).
 They want to get the gold back from colleague-turned-enemy Steve (Edward Norton), who killed John.
 Stella just wants revenge.
 And if a little romance enters into the picture, no one should be too surprised.

 Is it any good?

-The film's biggest waste of time is a running Napster joke that is two years out of date and tired the first time it is used, excruciating by the 10th.
-Apparently, they were stuck with it because of the appearance in the film of real-life Napster creator Shawn Fanning in the film, a joke maybe one percent of the audience will get and one tenth of one percent will care about.
+The film's biggest waste of time is a running Napster joke that is years out of date and tired the first time it's used, excruciating by the tenth.
+Apparently, they were stuck with it because of the appearance in the film of real-life Napster creator Shawn Fanning, a joke maybe 1 percent of the audience will get and one-tenth of 1 percent will care about.

 Families can talk about...